Beta Read & Sensitivity Read Services from SRD Editing Services in Orlando, Florida

 If you, as the writer of your manuscript, have written characters who are not the same race as you, the same gender as you, the same cultural background as you, same abilities as you, same mental health status as you, the same sexual orientation as you, or the same lifestyle as you, please consider submitting your manuscript to sensitivity readers for review.

-SRD Editing Services editors have completed the following sensitivity reading webinar trainings provided by the Editorial Freelancers Association
+To further opportunites to work with a divere range of writers, Cortni at SRD Editing Services has completed the following sensitivity reading webinar trainings provided by the Editorial Freelancers Association.

 Sensitivity to Mental Health